-Sometimes a high-intensity workout will be exactly what you need to get a boost of energy, but if you’ve been under a lot of stress, low-impact cardio may be the most beneficial style of exercise.
-Always listen to your body and adjust your training according to how you feel.
+Sometimes a high-intensity workout will be exactly what you feel like, but if you’ve been under a lot of stress, low-impact cardio may be more beneficial.

 Get enough rest

-When you set up a new fitness or wellness routine, it’s easy to schedule in all your workouts and daily activities — but have you left enough time for rest and relaxation?
+When you set up a new fitness or wellness routine, it’s easy to schedule all your workouts and daily activities — but have you left enough time for rest and relaxation?

-Rest doesn’t mean losing progress or doing nothing at all — active recovery can help you to stay focused between higher intensity training days.
+Rest can look like doing nothing at all if you're feeling fatigued, or active recovery can help you to stay focused and moving between higher intensity training days.

 Prioritise your mental and emotional wellbeing